 Communication

-Active Listening Skills: 7 Habits That Build Trust
+Active Listening Skills: 7 Techniques That Actually Work

 Most people think they are good listeners.
 They are usually just waiting for their turn to talk.
 Real active listening skills are different, and they are the quiet engine behind every strong team, every solid relationship, and every conversation that actually changes something.